Written by Daniel King | Edited By Walter Pacheco | Last Update: July 29, 2024

 The BoRit Superfund site was another asbestos dumping area used by Ambler factories from the early 1900s to the late 1960s.

-For a time, part of it actually hosted a park area and a playground.
+Part of it hosted a park area and a playground for a time.
 Though the park was closed and fenced off in the mid-1980s, the BoRit site did not receive Superfund status until 2009.

 The BoRit site gained the EPA’s attention thanks to campaigning by the Citizens for a Better Ambler Group.
-A land developer proposed building a high-rise on the BoRit site.
-It would have disturbed the asbestos-containing waste and potentially contaminated the surrounding community.
+A land developer proposed building a high-rise on the site, which would have disturbed the asbestos-containing waste and potentially contaminated the surrounding community.

-The EPA completed its initial cleanup phase of the site in 2015.
-But tensions still remain between people who want more development in the area and locals who want the BoRit site left undisturbed.
+The EPA completed its initial cleanup phase of the site in 2015, but tensions remain between people who want more development in the area and locals who want the BoRit site left undisturbed.